-These little planes have been an indispensable part of the woodworker’s arsenal for many, many decades but the original use was to trim a heavy butcher’s block..hence the name ‘block plane’.
-The Axminster ‘Rider’ range consists of five principal planes, which can be subdivided into two groups, Standard and DeLuxe, but both share common features.
+Block planes have been an indispensable part of the woodworker’s arsenal for many decades.
+However, the original use was to trim a heavy butcher’s block, hence the name ‘block plane’.
+The Axminster Rider range consists of five principal planes, which can be subdivided into two groups, Standard and Deluxe, but both share common features.

-They’re generally used one handed and as such, the cap iron has a smoothed, domed profile so that it sits comfortably in the palm of the dominant hand.
-For more accurate and precise work, block planes can be used two handed, where the user’s other hand or thumb is applied to the substantial front brass knob, which locks the sliding shoe, in turn regulating the size of the mouth.
-The bodies are made from high quality ductile iron, with copper and nickel added to improve its resistance to corrosion after which the raw castings are then left for several months to condition or age, removing the internal stresses prior to the machining process.
+They’re generally used one handed.
+The cap iron has a smoothed, domed profile so that it sits comfortably in the palm of the hand.
+For more accurate and precise work block planes can be used two handed.
+The user’s other hand or thumb is applied to the substantial front brass knob.
+This locks the sliding shoe and regulates the size of the mouth.
+The bodies are made from high quality ductile iron, with copper and nickel added to improve their resistance to corrosion.

-Soles are ground flat to within +/- 0.04mm or 0.0016” and the sides are also square which is essential if it’s used as a mini shooting board plane.
+Soles are ground flat to within +/- 0.04mm or 0.0016”.
+The sides are also square which is essential if it’s used as a mini shooting board plane.

-The most important part of the block plane is the blade and each is made from a blank of 3mm thick, O1 (oil quenched) high carbon spring steel, hardened and tempered to RC 63.
+The most important part of the block plane is the blade.
+These blades are made from a blank of 3mm thick, O1 (oil quenched) high carbon spring steel.
+They are then hardened and tempered to RC 63.
 The blade is honed with a serviceable secondary bevel and is ready to take shavings.

 The Standard block planes consist of the No.60½ and 9½.
-They look very similar but there’s one quite significant difference and that’s the angle at which the blade is mounted on the bed.
-The No.60½ is referred to as a ‘low angle’ block, where the blade is seated at 13½° whilst the No.9½ has a slightly higher 20° bed and the difference this makes is in the way the plane cuts.
+They look very similar but with a significant difference, the angle the blade is mounted.
+The No.60½ is referred to as a ‘low angle’ block, where the blade is seated at 13½°.
+The No.9½ has a slightly higher 20° bed.
+This difference makes the plane cut in different ways.

 Blade angles and effective pitch

-Block plane blades are always placed bevel up on the bed and to find the ‘effective pitch’ (the angle at which the blade edge meets the timber), the honed angle (usually 30°) must be added to the bed angle.
+Block plane blades are always placed bevel up on the bed.
+To find the ‘effective pitch’ (the angle at which the blade edge meets the timber), the honed angle (usually 30°) must be added to the bed angle.

 Conversely, the effective pitch of a No.9½ block plane, with a 30° honed edge is 50° which makes it very suitable for tackling more awkward areas of difficult grain.